SparkPost/support-docs/content/momentum/4/production-config.md

 This section provides hardware specifications for different target volume levels.
 The system deploys to a dedicated server supporting the cluster management and other servers supporting other typical Momentum functionalities of an MTA node.

+---
-__NOTE:__ If running in cloud environments, CPU-optimized instances are recommended over general-purpose and memory-optimized instances.
+> __TIP:__ If running in cloud environments, CPU-optimized instances are recommended over general-purpose and memory-optimized instances.

 ## <a name="production.config.cluster.manager"></a> Cluster Manager Node